cloudmesh/cloudmesh-cloud/cm4/vm/README.md

 Before users use the **cm4** platfrom to access **EC2**, they have to finish these preparations:

-1. EC2 account, more inofrmation is [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+1. EC2 account, more information is [here](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
 2. Log in the EC2 account, update your **Access Key**.
 **Access Keys** has two parts: **Access Key ID** and **Secret Access Key**.
 These **Access Keys** are the only way you could authentically access the AWS though AWS API requests.
 (create new Access Key: Account (right upper corner) > My Security Credentials > Access Keys > Create New Access Key)